Libraries consultation 2018

 Further revisions to the mobile library routes will come into effect from 1 August 2015.
 As a result of introducing new criteria for mobile library visits, some stops will have been withdrawn or combined.
 Alternative options are available such as a one off grant to communities affected.
 To accommodate the changes to the service some routes may have changed, possibly affecting the date and time of visits.
 You can find more information on our Mobile libraries page

-If you have any questions about the Library Service, please telephone Somerset Direct on
+If you have any questions about the Library Service, please phone us on

 0300 123 2224.